 - A. Grade point average shall be computed by the final grade in all subjects taken in grades 9-12.
-Any two (2) or more students whose computed grade point average are identical shall be given the same rank. - B. The rank of the student who immediately follows a tied position will be determined by the number of students preceding him/her and not by the rank of the person preceding him/her. - C. A student's grade point average and rank in class shall be entered on his/her record and shall be subject to the Board's policy on the release of student records.
-Rank in class shall be entered on the student's records and on all transcripts. - D. Students entering grade 9 shall have no established grade point average (GPA) or class rank until they have completed four (4) semesters at the secondary school past grade 9. - E. Inclusion of a student in graduation honors such as a Valedictorian shall occur only if the student has been enrolled for four (4) consecutive semesters and at least fifty percent (50%) of the credits required for graduation have been earned at the TCIS Secondary School.
+Any two (2) or more students whose computed grade point averages are identical shall be given the same rank. - B. The rank of the student who immediately follows a tied position will be determined by the number of students preceding him/her and not by the rank of the person preceding him/her. - C. A student's grade point average and rank in class shall be entered on his/her record and shall be subject to the Board's policy on the release of student records. - D. Students entering grade 9 shall have no established grade point average (GPA) or class rank until they have completed two (2) semesters at high school. - E. Inclusion of a student in graduation honors, such as a Valedictorian/Salutatorian, shall occur only if the student has been enrolled for any four (4) consecutive semesters and at least fifty percent (50%) of the credits required for graduation have been earned at the TCIS high school.